quotient-im/libQuotient/README.md

     and Visual Studio 2019 (Windows) are the oldest officially supported.
 - If using E2EE (beta, as of libQuotient 0.7):
   - libolm 3.2.5 or newer (the latest 3.x strongly recommended)
-  - OpenSSL (1.1.x is known to work; 3.x should likely work too).
+  - OpenSSL (1.1.x and 3.x are known to work).
 - Any build system that works with CMake should be fine:
   GNU Make and ninja on any platform, NMake and jom on Windows are known to work.
   Ninja is recommended.

+The requirements to build libQuotient itself are basically the same except that you should install development libraries for the list above.

 #### Linux
-Just install things from the list above using your preferred package manager.
-If your Qt package base is fine-grained you might want to run cmake and look at error messages.
-The library is entirely offscreen but aside from QtCore and QtNetwork it also depends on QtGui in order to handle avatar thumbnails.
+Just install the prerequisites using your preferred package manager.
+If your Qt package base is fine-grained you might want to run CMake and look at error messages.
+The library is entirely offscreen but aside from QtCore and QtNetwork;
+it only depends on QtGui in order to handle avatar thumbnails.

 #### macOS
-`brew install qt5` should get you a recent Qt5.
-You may need to add the output of `brew --prefix qt5` to `CMAKE_PREFIX_PATH` (see below) to make CMake aware of the Qt location.
+`brew install qt qtkeychain` should get you the most recent versions of the runtime libraries.
+You may need to add the output of `brew --prefix qt` and `brew --prefix qtkeychain` to `CMAKE_PREFIX_PATH` (see below) to make CMake aware of the library locations.
+There is no qtkeychain built with Qt 6 on Homebrew; if you need to go with Qt 5, you have to build QtKeychain from the source.

-If using E2EE, you need to perform the same dance for libolm and openssl.
+If using E2EE, you need to perform the same dance for libolm and openssl@1.1.
+It is strongly recommended to have OpenSSL of the version that was used to build Qt.
+As of this writing, it's 1.1.x; check https://formulae.brew.sh/formula/qt for the most current situation

 #### Windows
-Install Qt5 using their official installer; make sure to tick the CMake box in the list of installed components unless you already have it installed.
+Install Qt using their official installer; make sure to tick the CMake box in the list of installed components unless you already have it installed.
+This will get you both the runtime libraries and the files necessary for building libQuotient or with libQuotient.
+Alternatively, you can use vcpkg to install both Qt and QtKeychain.

-The commands in further sections imply that cmake is in your PATH, otherwise you have to prepend those commands with actual paths.
-It's a good idea to run a `qtenv2.bat` script that can be found in `C:\Qt\<Qt version>\<toolchain>\bin` (assuming you installed Qt to `C:\Qt`) if you're building from the command line;
-the script adds necessary paths to PATH.
+If you use Qt Creator it will find Qt and CMake automatically, as long as all of these are installed with the official installer.
+If you don't use Qt Creator, the commands in further sections imply that `cmake` is in your `PATH`, otherwise you have to prepend those commands with actual paths.

+It's a good idea to run the `qtenv2.bat` script that can be found in `C:\Qt\<Qt version>\<toolchain>\bin` (assuming you installed Qt to `C:\Qt`) if you're building from the command line.
+This script adds necessary paths to `PATH`.
 You might not want to run that script on system startup but it's very handy to setup the environment before building.
-Alternatively you can add the Qt path to `CMAKE_PREFIX_PATH` and leave PATH unchanged.
+Alternatively you can add the Qt path to `CMAKE_PREFIX_PATH` and leave `PATH` unchanged.
+This is also the recommended way if you use an IDE different from Qt Creator.

+Qt Keychain doesn't distribute prebuilt packages so unless you use vcpkg you should build it from the source code.

 If you're trying out E2EE, you will also need libolm and OpenSSL.
-Unfortunately, neither project provides official binary libraries for Windows. libolm can be compiled from the sources (available at ) using the same toolchain (CMake+MSVC).
-It's not recommended to compile OpenSSL yourself; instead, use one of the "OpenSSL for Windows" links in
+Unfortunately, neither project provides official binary libraries for Windows. libolm can be compiled from the sources (available at https://gitlab.matrix.org/matrix-org/olm) using the same toolchain (CMake+MSVC).
+It's not recommended to compile OpenSSL yourself; instead, use vcpkg or one of the "OpenSSL for Windows" links in the
 [unofficial list on the project Wiki](https://wiki.openssl.org/index.php/Binaries).
+Make sure to install the development libraries, not only the runtime.

-### Using the library
+## Using the library
 If you're just starting a project using libQuotient from scratch, you can copy `quotest/CMakeLists.txt` to your project and change `quotest` to your project name.
 If you already have an existing CMakeLists.txt, you need to insert